ms/buildtogether.tech/src/methods.md

 Results calculated with Excel are more likely to be wrong than results calculated with scripting languages.
 :   This is what I had in mind when I tweeted, and I don't think the answer is
     obvious.
-Yes, there are lots of examples of people botching spreadsheets, but there's also a lot of buggy code out there.  (<span i="Flon's Axiom">Flon's Axiom</span> states, "There is not now, nor has there ever been, nor will there ever be, any programming language in which it is the least bit difficult to write bad code.")
+Yes, there are lots of examples of people botching spreadsheets, but there's also a lot of buggy code out there.  ([% i "Flon's Axiom" %]Flon's Axiom[% /i %] states, "There is not now, nor has there ever been, nor will there ever be, any programming language in which it is the least bit difficult to write bad code.")